White water rafting and beers by the river in Morocco next March?

 Just before lockdown, our founder Keith managed to squeeze in a quick jaunt to Morocco to test the waters for a brand new Bucket List trip.

 Joined by three other adrenaline-junkie trailblazers, he headed to the High Atlas mountains for a pulse-raising white water rafting adventure.
-Check out Keith’s somewhat lager-infused version of events and get a feel for what your own trip in March next year will be like…
+Check out Keith’s somewhat lager-infused version of events and get a feel for what your own trip may be like…

-We took an early morning flight from Gatwick so arrived in Marrakech before midday and since the transfer to the Riad only takes 15 minutes, we had a full afternoon on our hands.
-After a sumptuous rooftop lunch we headed down into the medina to explore.
+We took an early morning flight from Gatwick so arrived in Marrakech before midday.
+Since the transfer to the Riad only takes 15 minutes, we had a full afternoon on our hands.
+After a sumptuous rooftop lunch, we headed down into the medina to explore.

 Early next morning we began the long truck ride to Tilouguite for the start of our rafting adventure, stopping to pick up some very necessary beer suppliers and other stock for the next couple of days.